Intelligence Collection Analyst

 *Higher starting salary possible depending on experience level.

 Are you interested in understanding how the US government collects intelligence?
 Do you want to help ensure that the US intelligence system is providing policymakers and analysts with the information they need to understand emerging crises, hard targets, and enduring national security threats?
-The CIA's Directorate of Intelligence (DI) is looking for creative candidates with strong interpersonal and communication skills to serve as intelligence collection analysts.
+The CIA is looking for creative candidates with strong interpersonal and communication skills to serve as intelligence collection analysts.

 Collection Analysts apply their expertise on intelligence collection systems, capabilities, processes, and policies to inform intelligence consumers about collection developments and their effect on analysis through a range of written products and briefings.
 They collaborate with other analysts and collectors across the Intelligence Community (IC) to identify intelligence gaps and develop strategies to overcome collection challenges.
 Collection analysts provide insight that informs decisions on the acquisition and development of current and future collection systems by representing CIA interests in IC collection strategy forums, and may participate in sensitive collection programs designed to target the CIA's most difficult intelligence problems in innovative ways.